Matcha made in heaven: Pubs embrace tea trend

-There was a time when it seemed absurd for pubs to sell coffee, yet now it is a staple in most pubs, with giants like JD Wetherspoon (JDW) event citing it as one of their best-selling products.
+There was a time when it seemed absurd for pubs to sell coffee, yet now it is a staple in most pubs, with giants like JD Wetherspoon (JDW) citing it as one of their best-selling products in 2025.

-A restaurant in Manchester also recently launched a dedicated bottled water menu.
+A restaurant in Manchester also launched a bottled water menu last year.
 So, is Matcha the next big thing to make its mark in pubs?

 Matcha is a finely ground powder made from shade-grown green tea leaves.
 Unlike regular green tea, where leaves are steeped, Matcha is whisked into water or milk, meaning the whole leaf is consumed.
 This results in a grassy, earthy and sometimes sweet or umami flavour.